Santhosh542/Tech-Writing/Camtasia Getting Started Guide.mdADME.md

 5. Add voice narration if required.
 6. Add title clips and transitions.
 7. Add other effects such as callouts, captions, and cursor effects.
-## Camtasia Studio - Export Your First Video
+## Camtasia Studio - How to Export Your First Video
 1. Click the **Export button** and select **Local File** from the options.
 ![Export 1](https://user-images.githubusercontent.com/115913719/198846720-9bce6da1-483a-48c0-9fbb-5e6506b09a61.PNG)